What Should You Do if Your License Plate Is Stolen?

-When you head out to your car in the morning, notice something isn’t quite right with your car, your license plate has been stolen.
+What if you head out to your car in the morning and notice something isn’t quite right with your vehicle?
+Your license plate has been stolen.
 What should you do?
-This type of theft is much more common than most of us would like to realize, and there are some specific steps you must take to receive a replacement plate and report yours stolen.
+This type of vehicle-related theft is much more common than most of us would like to realize, and there are some specific car safety steps you must take to receive a replacement plate and report yours stolen before it’s too late.

 Why would someone steal a license plate?